Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games

 To solve the decision problem, we proceed as follows.
 First, we show how to construct, from the original game $\game$ and the worst-case threshold $\thresholdWC$, a new game $\gameTS$ such that there is a one-to-one correspondence between the strategies of~$\playerOne$ in $\gameTS$ and the strategies of $\playerOne$ in the original game $\game$ that are winning for the worst-case requirement (Eq.~\eqref{eq:thresholdWC}).
 To construct this game, we unfold the original graph $\graph$, tracking the current value of the truncated sum \textit{up to the worst-case threshold $\thresholdWC$}, and integrating this value in the states of an expanded graph $\graph'$.
 In the corresponding game $\game'$, we then compute the set of states $R$ from which $\playerOne$ can reach the target set with cost lower than the worst-case threshold and we define the subgame $\gameTS = \game' \reduc R$ such that any path in the graph of $\gameTS$ satisfies the worst-case requirement.
 Second, assuming that $\gameTS$ is not empty, we can now combine it with the the stochastic Moore machine $\mooreMachine{\stratStoch}$ of the adversary to construct an MDP in which we search for a $\playerOne$ strategy that ensures reachability of $\truncatedTarget$ with an expected cost strictly lower than $\thresholdExp$ (Eq.~\eqref{eq:thresholdExp}).
 If such a strategy exists, it is guaranteed that it will also satisfy the worst-case requirement against any strategy of $\playerTwo$ thanks to the bijection evoked earlier.

-Hence, in the case of the shortest path, our approach is sequential, first solving the worst-case, then optimizing the expected value among the worst-case winning strategies.
-Observe that such an approach is not applicable to the mean-payoff, as in that case there exists no obvious finite representation of the worst-case winning strategies.
+Hence, for the shortest path, our approach is sequential, first solving the worst-case, then optimizing the expected value among the worst-case winning strategies.
+Observe that this approach is not applicable to the mean-payoff, as in that case there exists no obvious finite representation of the worst-case winning strategies.